Ops Agent: Case Study

 The same pattern works for any approval workflow.

-Content and outreach ops are two examples.
-The architecture, trigger, generate, approve, execute, log, applies to any process where work currently moves through a human inbox before something happens.
+Instagram, blog automation, partner content, syndication, outreach, and metrics digest are current examples.
+The architecture, detect, draft, approve, execute, log, applies to any process where work currently moves through a human inbox before something happens.

 Invoice Processing